Ilumirnau/Multipartite-Entanglement-in-Monitored-Phases/README.md

 ## Acknowledgments

 We would like to thank Alessio Paviglianiti for fruitful exchanges regarding the simulated annealing code.
-The module `simulated_annealing` is based on his original code to perform simulated annealing [any collaborators, institutions, or funding sources].
+The module `simulated_annealing` is based on his original code to perform simulated annealing.